hjben/ds-study/README.md

-# data-study
+# python-study

-Study notes about Data science (Analytics & Engineering) with python.
+Study notes about python codes, which is especially related to Data science (Analytics & Engineering).
-These codes are tesed in Linux-based OS (MacOS).
+These codes are tesed on Linux-based OS (MacOS).